 A.5.5.6.1.1.2 Test Requirements

-During T1, the UE shall start to send the ACK for PSCell in the DL slot right after DL slot (i+TBWPswitchDelay+k1).
+During T1, the UE shall start to send the ACK for PSCell from the first UL slot that occurs after the beginning of DL slot (i+TBWPswitchDelay+k1).

-During T3, the UE shall start to send the ACK for PSCell in the DL slot right after DL slot (j+TBWPswitchDelay+k1).
+During T3, the UE shall start to send the ACK for PSCell from the first UL slot that occurs after the beginning of DL slot (j+TBWPswitchDelay+k1).

 Where, k1 is the timing between DL data receiving and acknowledgement as specified in [7].